 Fall in the UK is a great time to enjoy a variety of activities, but it is also an ideal time of year for travel.
 The leaves are changing, making for a lovely backdrop to everything that you do, and the weather is comfortable enough to spend a lot of time in the great outdoors without feeling too cold or too hot.

 One of the best places to visit in the autumn is the UK, but with so many places to see, it can be hard to determine where to go.
 Check out the four places to visit below to make your planning easier.
+And if you’re looking for accommodations there are progressive ways to search for places to stay that will save your budget.

 Places to Visit During Fall in the UK

 One of the most beloved cities on the planet is London.
 There is so much to do and see while you are there, so be sure to give yourself a few days to explore.
-Whether you want to see some historical sites, go shopping for designer products, or eat at some of the world’s top restaurants while taking in the views of the trees as they become colourful and vibrant against the bright sun, this city will not disappoint.
+Whether you want to see some historical sites, go shopping for designer products, or eat at some of the world’s top restaurants while taking in the views of the trees as they become colorful and vibrant against the bright sun, this city will not disappoint.
 To be surrounded by the stillness of the trees, though, walk through Hyde Park, Hampstead Heath, and Greenwich Park.
 It’s a highlight of fall in the UK for sure.

 Symonds Yat Rock

 Hikers will definitely want to spend time in the great outdoors during the autumn season.
-Imagine climbing to the top of a mountain and then looking out over an expansive view of colourful treetops.
+Imagine climbing to the top of a mountain and then looking out over an expansive view of colorful treetops.
 You can do that, and get amazing views of the River Wye and its nearby forest, by checking out Symonds Yat Rock.
 The forest will transform from green to gold, and you will also hike your way to gorgeous waterfalls while catching glimpses of local wildlife.

 Tetbury, Gloucestershire is considered one of the best places in all of the United Kingdom to watch autumn roll in and transform the landscape into a truly beautiful sight to behold.
 In particular, you will want to definitely check out the Westonbirt National Arboretum, which features roughly 2,500 different species of trees.
 If you are a fan of trees, you will absolutely love it here.
 This arboretum was made in the middle of the 19th century.
-Visit during October for the peak of the foliage colours, but you can also visit between September and November for some amazing scenery as you walk the paths.
+Visit during October for the peak of the foliage colors, but you can also visit between September and November for some amazing scenery as you walk the paths.

 Stourhead, Mere, Wiltshire